vincent-peugnet/wcms/MANUAL.md

 ##### Anchor links in title

-    %<element>?headeranchor=(0|1)%

-Use this to transform headings to anchor links pointing to themself.
+    %<element>?headeranchor=(0|1|2)%

+This render option is used to add automatic target link to title anchors.

+choose option 1 to transform headings into links.
+Choose option 2 to add a link after the title using a number sign `#`.

 This settings is deactivated by default.

 ##### Everylink